aniffahmed/Student-Management-System/README.md

 # Student Management System (Spring Boot CRUD)

-This is a beginner-friendly and interview-ready Spring Boot 4 CRUD project using Java 25, Maven, JPA, H2, Lombok, and Validation.
+This is a beginner-friendly Spring Boot 4 CRUD project using Java 25, Maven, JPA, H2, Lombok, and Validation.

 ## Tech Stack